Pleased to meet you

 “Terrorist” has been the label used for insurgents, rebels, ideologues, guerrillas, militants, extremists, heads of state, commandos, and anyone else who uses violence that is novel or unexpected and who is inspired by an idea that he holds more dear than his own life – or the lives of strangers.
 The word “terrorist” alone is a troublesome over-application, and so categorizing a terrorist’s actions both by the context they occurs in and by the perceptions they create is imperative both to understanding and to defusing the threat they pose – increasingly important steps to be able to take.

-Because the emergence of modern Islamic terrorists onto the world stage was symptomatic of a larger disorder: the metastasis of hopelessness across millions and millions of lives.
-And although this disease has primarily been spreading overseas for the past few generations, if you live in the West it’s becoming more and more apparent that it may only be a matter of time until its next victims are nextdoor.
+Because the emergence of al-Qaeda, ISIS, and other modern Islamic terrorists onto the world stage is symptomatic of a larger disorder: the metastasis of hopelessness across millions and millions of lives.
+And although this disease has primarily been spreading overseas for the past few generations, if you live in America or anywhere else in the West it’s becoming more and more apparent that it may only be a matter of time until it arrives on our shores.

 Modern Islamic fundamentalists aren’t on to anything new.
 They are simply manifesting a zeitgeist that’s always summoned into existence by war and violence, by hopelessness and inequity.
 By placing this zeitgeist into modern circumstances it gains a sheen of novelty.
 It shouldn’t.
 When forgotten precedents are brought into the present, the sinister mystery of what’s occurring now fades back into the past.